Using Fonts in StartupBolt

 2. Configuring the Font

-Open the utility file located at /utils/fonts.js
+Open the font constants file located at /constants/fonts.js

 and import the font as a function from 'next/font/google'.
 Then, load and export the font using the appropriate configuration: